 - They have unique employee eligibility requirements that are different from state plan eligibility requirements

-Employers must apply and be approved to operate a Voluntary Plan.
-Applications can be submitted through an online tool, which is under development and expected to become available in late summer 2018.
+Employers must apply and be approved to operate a voluntary plan.
+Applications can be submitted online.

 Family Leave and Medical Leave